rsaz/cargo-script/README.md

 -   **Global Environment Variables**: Explains how to define global environment variables.
 -   **Script-Specific Environment Variables**: Explains how to define script-specific environment variables.
 -   **Environment Variables Precedence**: Explains the order of precedence for environment variables.
+-   **Show Command**: Explains how to show all the scripts and their details.